neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 as `CONSTANT MONOMIAL` fields on the `MooseMesh`.

 The smallest possible MOOSE-wrapped input file that can be used to run OpenMC is shown below.
-The crus of an OpenMC wrapping is the `OpenMCCellAverageProblem` class, which controls program execution and data transfers to whatever mesh is supplied in the `[Mesh]` block.
+The crux of an OpenMC wrapping is the `OpenMCCellAverageProblem` class, which controls program execution and data transfers to whatever mesh is supplied in the `[Mesh]` block.